 A diverse group of stakeholders, guided by the direct experience of livestock producers, contributed to the development of Principles for Predation Risk Management.
 Serving as a guide rather than a prescriptive checklist, the following steps can be used to inform the use of carcass management as a tool to reduce wildlife-livestock conflicts and support rangelands:

-- 1. Know your context inventory resources and assess risk - 2.
-Identify your goals and objectives, along with problems and opportunities - 3.
-Context-specific implementation, based on items 1 and 2 - 4.
-Communicate for success - 5.
-Integrate emerging strategies and complementary technology - 6.
-Continue to assess risk, evaluate outcomes and adapt activities
+- 1. Know your context

+- 2. Identify goals and objectives

+- 3. Context-specific applicaion

+- 4. Communicate for success

+- 5. Integrate emerging strategies and complementary technology

+- 6. Continue to assess risk, evaluate outcomes and adapt activities